-From its inception, the founders of the Holocaust Resource Center recognized that education was integral to the accomplishment of its mission.
-As a result, the HRC's first activity centered preparation of a tuition-free graduate course for teachers "Teaching the Holocaust", which was first offered at Kean University in the spring semester 1983.
+From its inception, the founders of the Holocaust Resource Center (HRC) recognized that education was integral to the accomplishment of its mission.
+As a result, HRC's first activity centered on preparation of a tuition-free graduate course for teachers, "Teaching the Holocaust," which was first offered at Kean University in the spring semester of 1983.
 As enrollment in the course increased, it expanded from the University to various local school districts to allow for greater teacher preparation.

 The Center's educational programs serve as a resource for many Kean University undergraduate students and members of the community.
 Each year students enrolled in HRC's graduate and undergraduate courses visit the United States Holocaust Memorial Museum in Washington D.C.